-We will repair grouting as necessary, one time only during the first two years.
+We will repair grouting as necessary, one time only during the first year.
 We will match as closely as possible.
-Regrouting of these cracks is a maintenance responsibility of the Homeowner after the Warranty Period.
+Regrouting of these cracks is a maintenance responsibility of the Homeowner after the first year of the Warranty Period.

 9.3 Finished Wood Flooring